SingletLinkage/Foundations-Of-Design-Practicum_iitmandi/README.md

 3. ***writecsv*** - Writes data to a CSV file.
 4. ***dynamic_plot*** - Reads the data from the csv every *DELAY* ms and plots it to generate an animation like view using *FuncAnimation* of *matplotlib*.
 5. ***detection*** - Calls *drawfig* and *shape_from_image* to draw and analyse CSV points.
-6. ***drawfig*** - Constructs the final image of object from the (x,y) coordinated saved in CSV file and saves the geenrated image in a file.
+6. ***drawfig*** - Constructs the final image of object from the (x,y) coordinated saved in CSV file and saves the generated image in a file.
-7. ***shape_from_image*** - Uses OpenCV to generate countours and passes that data to *shape_from_vertices*.
+7. ***shape_from_image*** - Uses OpenCV to generate contours and passes that data to *shape_from_vertices*.
 Then using the returned array of corner points, it overlays the shape and the corner point coordinated on the shape itself.
 8. ***shape_from_vertices*** - It runs OpenCV's **[approxPolyDP](https://docs.opencv.org/4.x/dd/d49/tutorial_py_contour_features.html)** on list of contours to detect actual corner points of the shape; it then computes shape using number of corner points and return it.
 9. ***is_convex*** - Determines whether shape from corner points.
-WORKING: It contructs Vectors along length of sides; all in the same direction (by subtracting initial point x,y from final point x,y).
+WORKING: It constructs vectors along length of sides; all in the same direction (by subtracting initial point x,y from final point x,y).
 If the cross product of each pair of consecutive vector yields a vector in the same direction, then the shape is convex.
 Otherwise, it's concave.
 (See [this picture](convexLogic.png) for a better understanding).